verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 </div>
 {{< /clipboard >}}

-After updating your Verrazzano custom resource, you will notice that the `opensearch-application-clusteroutput` ClusterOutput resource will be removed from the `verrazzano-logging` namespace.
+After updating your Verrazzano custom resource, you will notice that the `opensearch-application-clusteroutput` ClusterOutput resource will be removed from the cluster.
 The `opensearch-system-clusteroutput` will continue to exist and will send the Verrazzano component logs to Verrazzano OpenSearch.

 ## Configure the systemd logs directory